mltframework/shotcut/README.md

 ### From command line

-First, check dependencies are satisfied and various paths correctly set to find different libraries and include files (Qt 5, MLT, frei0r and so forth).
+First, check dependencies are satisfied and various paths are correctly set to find different libraries and include files (Qt 5, MLT, frei0r and so forth).

 Build `Makefile`: